careenfoord/scisorATAC/README.md

 Required input:

-- ATACobj: Object has the chromatin assay created with the fragment files of cellranger-arc or cellranger-atac output
+- ATACobj_path: path to .RDS file with the chromatin assay created with the fragment files of cellranger-arc or cellranger-atac output
-- annotatinon.gr: A set of GRanges containing annotations for the genome used, default setting is NULL.
 - AssayName: The assay name of the chromatin assay, default setting is “ATAC”, which is a required input.
 - celltype.query: The query cell type name.
 The cell type name should have been assigned to cells of the chromatin assay, and the assignment should be listed as column “celltype” in ATACob@meta.data.
 This is a required input.
 - conditionA: Condition A for comparison, which is a required input.